skeetor/Cross-Dev-64/README.md

 Code is partially taken from [Relaunch64](https://github.com/sjPlot/Relaunch64)

+The icons and graphics is taken from external sources with a free license.
+However those are not covered under the GPL and may have their own license.

+Application icon made by Freepik from [https://www.flaticon.com](https://www.flaticon.com/free-icon/commodore_447535#term=commodore&page=1&position=4)
+Various free icons taken from [http://www.small-icons.com](http://www.small-icons.com/stock-icons/24x24-free-application-icons.htm)

 # Planned features

-These majro features are planned for future releases.
+These major features are planned for future releases.
 The order reflects the intended priority.

 * Global and project specific settings
 * Debugger for stepping through code with an emulator